balgamat/node-omxplayer/README.md

 ### 'Output <foo> not allowed.'

-Incorrect audio output type passed to the player, see `Omx` in the API section above.
-Can occur for the `Omx` constructor and the `newSource` method.
+Incorrect audio output type passed to the player, see `createVideoPlayer` in the API section above.
+Can occur when creating the player or using the `player.open` method.

 ### 'Player is closed.'

 An attempt has been made to send a command to the player after it has closed.
 Prevent this from happening by checking if it is still running using the `running` getter method.
-Can occur for any of the player methods except `newSource`.
+Can occur for any of the player methods except `open`.